shopware/SwagShopwarePwa/README.md

 ## Setup

+### Install plugin

 1. Clone the repository into the `custom/plugins` directory within your Shopware installation.
-2. From Shopware root run `bin/console plugin:refresh`
+2. From Shopware root run
+    * `bin/console plugin:refresh` - refresh plugin list
-3. From Shopware root run `bin/console plugin:install --activate SwagVueStorefront`
+    * `bin/console plugin:install --activate SwagVueStorefront` - install and activate the plugin
+    * `bin/console cache:clear` - no idea what that does

+### Generate routes

+1. Make sure you've created a sales channel and assigned SEO URL templates
-4. From Shopware root run `bin/console cache:clear`
+2. From Shopware root run
+    * `bin/console dal:refresh:index` - refresh the index (and generate routes)